Tangerine vs EQ Bank Comparison 2025

 The claim in that commercial, “Your account pays the highest rate – always will!”

 Needless to say, that has not been the case since ING was purchased by Scotiabank and became Tangerine.
 The interest rate has steadily edged downwards ever since that point.
-Now Tangerine relies on short-term teaser rates to try and get you in the door, and then rely on your inertia to keep you there.
+Now Tangerine relies on short-term teaser rates to get you in the door, and then hopes you stay.
 It must be a profitable strategy or they wouldn’t continue to do it.
 I just don’t like the whole idea of “tricking people in the door”.

 Massive Winner: EQ Bank